exasol/public-knowledgebase/Support-and-Services/V8-faq.md

 SaaS already runs a version Exasol 8.
 SaaS also offers a free trial and there offers the most convenient way to test Exasol 8.

-Alternatively, you can could launch a new cluster on AWS using Exasol 8 or a single cluster based on the Exasol 8 Docker image.
+Alternatively, you can could launch a new cluster on AWS using Exasol 8 or a single node based on the Exasol 8 Docker image.

-Please first update test or staging environment as usual.
+Please first update test or staging environment, as usual.

 Feel free to reach out to your account manager, and our team of capable solutions engineers will be glad to provide assistance and support upon contact.